How much tax will I pay on my pension if I’m still working?

 You won’t have to pay tax on:

-- The first £12,570 of total income per year.
+- the first _personal_allowance_top of total income per year;

-- Up to £6,000 of savings income per year.
+- up to £6,000 of savings income per year; or

-- Up to 25% of your personal pension drawdowns (exact amount will vary depending on withdrawal method).
+- up to 25% of your personal pension drawdowns (exact amount will vary depending on withdrawal method).

 How much tax you’ll pay is calculated based on total income minus allowances.